ambika-gopalan/I-don-t-want-a-bunch-of-skinny-blondes-with-big-boobs/README.md

 Five ideas to get 45-55 year old women to lift weights everyday

 Welcome!
-Please find all materials to replicate this research and more importantly, to critique it.
+Please find all of the materials to replicate this research and more importantly, to critique it.

 - Sample characteristics